LightChaser666/RegionDCL/readme.md

 # RegionDCL - Code Instructions

-- This repository includes essential scripts corresponding to the proposed framework in our paper:  **Urban Region Representation Learning ｗith OpenStreetMap Building Footprints**
+- This repository includes essential scripts of the proposed framework RegionDCL in our paper:  **Urban Region Representation Learning ｗith OpenStreetMap Building Footprints**

 ## Quick Start

-- For your convenient, we prepare the content for you to
+- With this repository, you can
-  - Quickly reproduce the result table in the paper
+  - Quickly reproduce the results in the paper
-  - Quickly train the model and get the region embeddings for Singapore Subzones
+  - Quickly train the model and get the region embeddings of Singapore Subzones, and evaluate its performance.

 ### Environment

-Required for evaluation: Install the following
+Required for evaluation:

-- Please use Miniconda or Anaconda
+- Please use **Miniconda or Anaconda**
-- Python 3.7 or 3.8 are both acceptable.
+- python 3.7 or 3.8 are acceptable.
+Higher version is not tested.
-- PyTorch >= 1.5.1 with GPU (for train only).
-We use PyTorch == 1.8.2
+- pytorch >= 1.5.1 with GPU (for train only).
+We use pytorch == 1.8.2
 - geopandas == 0.9.0
   - Can be easily installed with **conda install geopandas**
-- sklearn == 1.1.2 (For evaluation purpose.
-Other version may be acceptable)
+- sklearn == 1.1.2 (For evaluation purpose only.
+Other versions may be also acceptable)
-- tqdm (for progress bar only.
+- tqdm (For progress bar only.
 You can use any version)
-- seaborn (for visualizing the bar n quality_analysis.py)
+- seaborn (For visualizing the bar in quality_analysis.py only)

-For training, you need to add the following packages
+For training, you need to add the following package:

 - pot == 0.8.2 (Python Optimal Transport Library for adaptive margin calculation)

-And ensure you have roughly 16 GB GPU available memory (if not, you need to low down the batch size in the trainer.py)
+- And ensure you have roughly 16 GB GPU available memory (If not, you need to low down the batch size in the trainer.py)

 ### Experiment

-- We randomly picked one embeddings into the /baselines/ folder.
-You can quickly evaluate all baselines versus our method.
+- For your convenience, we randomly picked one embedding for each baseline into the /baselines/ folder.
+- You can quickly evaluate all baselines versus our method.
 - We strictly conduct experiments without any cherry-picking, so the result should be very close to that reported in our paper.

 #### Main Experiment (Land Use / Population Inference in Singapore and NYC)